afrigeri/geologic-symbols-qgis/README.md

 This project brings into QGIS symbols useful in geological mapping.
 Styling for points, lines, fill patterns and gradients are included.
 The symbols currently included in the library can be found in the [STATUS table](STATUS.md).
 Currently the library includes symbols defined by FGDC, but others from different mapping authorities/institutionis can be added.

+## News

+* Oct 16, 2019: [gsymblib 1.0.0-rc1 is out](https://github.com/afrigeri/geologic-symbols-qgis/releases).
+The first release of the gsymblib includes all the FGDC symbol-set for planetary geology.

 ## System requirements

 A functional QGIS 3.8.x (released on June 21st, 2019) or more recent software installation on MS Windows, OS X or GNU/Linux.